Looka AI Review 2026: AI Logo Design for Solopreneurs (Not Premium Brands)

 The Speed Advantage: Real, But Overstated

-Generating a logo in under a minute is genuinely fast.
-But the full process—generating, refining, selecting, adjusting, downloading, and actually implementing the logo—takes longer.
+Generating a logo in under a minute is actually fast.
+But the full process - generating, refining, selecting, adjusting, downloading, and actually implementing the logo - takes longer.
 If you're comparing against a designer's typical 2-4 week turnaround, yes, Looka is faster.
 If you're comparing against opening Canva and picking a template, the speed difference is marginal.

 The speed advantage matters most for people who hate design decisions.
 Looka removes deliberation: it presents options, you pick, done.
 For decision-averse entrepreneurs, this is valuable.